 - Visitors should self-screen for contagious diseases before arriving at a Kaleida Health facility and before accessing patient care areas

-- If you have been in contact with someone with COVID-19 or have had symptoms of COVID-19 within the past 14 days, please do not visit the hospital
+- If you have been in contact with someone with COVID-19 or have had symptoms of COVID-19 within the past 14 days, please do not visit

 - All visitors are required to comply with our screening checkpoint procedures.
-If you are unable to comply, you will not be permitted an in-person visit in the hospital
+If you are unable to comply, you will not be permitted an in-person visit

 - Visitors cannot accompany patients to tests outside of their room